codergi/Getting-and-Cleaning-Data-Course-Project/README.md

 standard deviation of the observations for the test set and training set.
-After obtaining the values, the names of the columns were changed then the two sets were combined then the values for the activities were changed according to the activity labels creating the first tidy data (see "Data.csv"").
+After obtaining the values, the names of the columns were changed then the two sets were combined then the values for the activities were changed according to the activity labels creating the first tidy data.

 For creating the second tidy data which is getting the mean of the tidy data set with the average of each variable for each activity and each subject, from the first generated data, the test set and training set were group by their respective sample and activity and from that, their means were computed.
-After it, the two sets were combined again creating the grouped tidy data (see "Data_group.csv"").
+After it, the two sets were combined again creating the grouped tidy data.